 Risk management strategies can be put in place while other investigations are going on, e.g. by the Police.
-Although another agency such as the Police or Children's Services is or has investigated an incident, it is our duty here at Longlands Primary School and Nursery to ensure we identify and implement our own assessment and management of the concerns, informed by the needs of our school and the children we care for and the advice and outcomes of those agency's actions.
+Although another agency such as the Police or Children's Services is or has investigated an incident, it is our duty here at Albury and Puller Memorial schools ensure we identify and implement our own assessment and management of the concerns, informed by the needs of our school and the children we care for and the advice and outcomes of those agency's actions.
 This is to ensure that all children and staff are supported and always protected.
 We will consider these matters on a case-by-case basis, considering whether: